kadena-community/kadena.js/packages/apps/docs/src/docs/deploy/chainweb/chainweb-get-started.md

 Computers that run the Chainweb consensus protocol—by installing and managing the `chainweb-node` software—provide the resources that power the Kadena public blockchain network.
 By installing and running `chainweb-node` and connecting to the Kadena testnet or mainnet network, you can extend the peer-to-peer communication infrastructure and have direct access to the blockchain state.
-You can help improve and security and scalability of the network just by participating.
+You can help to improve the security and scalability of the network just by participating.
 You can also earn rewards if you choose to add resources to calculate proof-of-work solutions to validate transactions as a miner.

 ## Minimum system requirements